TRURO, N.S. – Scott Baillie knew his buddy was hurting inside and wanted to help.

 “He would think it’s not necessary, but he certainly would appreciate it.”

 The Bearcats wear the patch on their sleeves.
-However, Joe fittingly wears his close his heart.
+Joe, however, wears his close to his heart.